Roasted Brussel Sprouts and Asparagus

 Ingredients

-- Brussel sprouts – brussel sprouts can range in size but the trick is to try to make them the same thickness by cutting them in half or in quarters.
-By cutting the brussels in half or quarters, it allows them to roast by giving the moisture in the brussel sprout somewhere to escape to instead of having them steam whole.
+- Brussel sprouts – the trick is to try to make them the same thickness by cutting them in half or in quarters.
+This way the brussels cook evenly, get caramelized in the oven.

 - Asparagus – the thickness of the asparagus will determine how long they have to cook.
-I prefer thinner asparagus (not shoe string thin but not super thick) for this recipe as the thicker asparagus can take much longer to cook and get tender which can lead to the brussel sprouts starting to turn really brown.
+I prefer thinner asparagus (not shoe string thin but not super thick) for this recipe.

 Dijon dressing